We enjoyed staying at The Hog’s Head Inn in Alnwick, Northumberland.

 As you can see, there is more than enough turning space for a wheelchair.

-It’s obvious you’re staying in a premium room, a far cry from faceless, samey hotel rooms.
+You’re staying in a premium room, a far cry from faceless, samey hotel rooms.

 The bed was at a good height and was “very” comfortable.
-There was tea and coffee making facilities, a TV and a good range of information on things to do in the local area.
+There were tea and coffee making facilities, a TV and a good range of information on things to do in the local area.

 Who said size doesn’t matter?